A Healthy Festive Menu with a Twist

 Cauliflower is super low in calories and carbs, and amazing for gut health!
 Salmon is jam packed full of Omega-3 fatty acids, which are vital for a healthy heart, brain and nervous system, as well as glowing skin!
 Dark chocolate that is 70% cocoa or above is a rich source of anti-oxidants, whilst nuts are packed full of protein, fibre, healthy fats and many important nutrients.

-So here’s my Healthy Christmas (or any time of year!)
+So here’s my Healthy Festive (or any time of year!)
 Dinner Menu with a Twist…

 Dairy-Free Creamy Cauliflower Soup